-These aromatic cauliflower and spinach pakoras combine fragrant garam masala and earthy turmeric with gram (chickpea) flour to create fritters with the vegetables.
+These aromatic baked spinach cauliflower pakoras combine fragrant garam masala and earthy turmeric with gram (chickpea) flour to create fritters with the vegetables.
 They’re also vegan and gluten-free.

 These aromatic cauliflower and spinach pakoras combine fragrant garam masala and earthy turmeric with gram (chickpea) flour to create fritters with the vegetables.
 The traditional Indian snacks are normally deep fried, but these ones are baked, so they are a healthier version of the vegan, gluten-free snack or side dish.
 They are as lovely dipped in a cooling cucumber and mint raita or sweet mango chutney, as they are eaten on their own or alongside a curry.